f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

     velos-1-gsa-2-active(config)#

-Once the check version has been done you can then run the **set-version** which will initiate the upgrade.
+Once the check version has been done, you can then run the **set-version** which will initiate the upgrade.

 .. code-block:: bash